Sienci-Labs/Resources/vortex/vx-closed-loop-motor.md

 <img class="aligncenter size-medium wp-image-10530" src="https://resources.sienci.com/wp-content/uploads/2023/08/9.1_CLS-Motor-Wire-850x532.jpg" alt="" width="850" height="532" />

-<span style="font-weight: 400;">Grab the motor cable included in the Vortex rotary axis kit and plug the two green connectors into their respective plugs on the rear of the closed loop motor.
-Tighten the two small screws on the 2 pin power connector using a small flathead screwdriver.</span>
+Grab the motor cable included in the Vortex rotary axis kit and plug the two green connectors into their respective plugs on the rear of the closed loop motor.
+Tighten the two small screws on the 2 pin power connector using a small flathead screwdriver.

 <img class="aligncenter size-medium wp-image-10649" src="https://resources.sienci.com/wp-content/uploads/2024/09/SLBExtVortexCLSMotorWiring-850x656.jpg" alt="" width="850" height="656" />

-<span style="font-weight: 400;">At the controller, plug in the black and green connectors into their appropriate locations as shown below.
-Make note of the orientation in which both connectors plug in. </span>
+At the controller, plug in the black and green connectors into their appropriate locations as shown below.
+Make note of the orientation in which both connectors plug in.

-<span style="font-weight: 400;">If you’re installing this kit with your SLB-Ext controller (used on the AltMill) plug in the green connector directly into the matching plug as shown below.</span>
+If you’re installing this kit with your SLB-Ext controller (used on the AltMill) plug in the green connector directly into the matching plug as shown below.

-<span style="font-weight: 400;">If you’re installing this kit with your SLB controller (used on the LongMill), you’ll need to use the included power splitter cable to connect the power connector on this motor cable.</span>
+If you’re installing this kit with your SLB controller (used on the LongMill), you’ll need to use the included power splitter cable to connect the power connector on this motor cable.

-<strong>Congratulations!</strong> A job well done, you’ve completed the assembly steps.
+**Congratulations!** A job well done, you’ve completed the assembly steps.
 Take a deep breath, we are almost ready for a test drive.